 An Insuranks survey of side hustlers revealed that 29% of respondents factored inflation into their decision to start a side hustle.
 And 51% said they’re considering starting an additional side hustle because of inflation.

-Priorities have changed as a result of the COVID-19 pandemic.
+Priorities changed as a result of COVID-19.

 The recent uptick in side hustles and drivers for starting a side hustle track with data from the Work Trend Index.
 47% of Microsoft’s survey respondents said they’re now prioritizing their families and personal well-being over work more than they were before the pandemic.